yongrenjie/penguins/docs/quickstart.rst

 .. image:: images/quickstart_plot2d.png
    :align: center

 This dataset has somewhat poor signal-to-noise, and the automatically chosen contour levels are slightly suboptimal.
-Contour levels can be manually specified using the parameter ``levels`` in :meth:`~penguins.dataset.Dataset2D.stage()` (see also: :ref:`baselev`).
+For 2D spectra, contour levels can be manually specified using the parameter ``levels`` in :meth:`~penguins.dataset.Dataset2D.stage()` (see also: :ref:`baselev`).

 An example of a 1D plot is as follows::